thekra-a/Effect-of-COVID-19-Lockdown-on-Air-Pollutant-Levels-in-California/README.md

 **Phase 2 — Results and Exploratory Data Analysis**

-Monthly mean concentrations were calculated for each pollutant.
+Monthly mean concentrations were calculated for each of the five key pollutants.
 The lockdown period (March 19 – June 30, 2020) was defined as the comparison window.
 Percentage change relative to 2019 was calculated for each pollutant during this window.

 **Phase 3 — Discussion and Limitations**

-Primary traffic-related pollutants (NO₂, CO) were expected to respond readily to lockdown.
+Primary traffic related pollutants (NO₂, CO) were expected to respond readily to lockdown.
 PM.25 and PM10 results were examined separately due to their unusual rise late 2020.

 ## Results